finbourne/lusid-sdk-java-preview/sdk/docs/OrderGraphApi.md

 # OrderGraphApi

-All URIs are relative to *http://local-unit-test-server.lusid.com:38983*
+All URIs are relative to *https://fbn-prd.lusid.com/api*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**listOrderGraphBlocks**](OrderGraphApi.md#listOrderGraphBlocks) | **GET** /api/ordergraph/blocks | [EXPERIMENTAL] ListOrderGraphBlocks: Lists blocks that pass the filter provided, and builds a summary picture of the state of their associated order entities.
-[**listOrderGraphPlacements**](OrderGraphApi.md#listOrderGraphPlacements) | **GET** /api/ordergraph/placements | [EXPERIMENTAL] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.

 <a name="listOrderGraphBlocks"></a>